-Kourtney Kardashian Teases Baby Number 4 On Snapchat: Hinting She Is Pregnant?
+Kourtney Kardashian Teases Baby Number 4 On Snapchat, Hinting She Is Pregnant?

 “I could see myself with six kids.
 I just don’t know what’s in God’s plan.”

-Season 13 of Keeping Up With The Kardashians is due to premiere on E! in March, perhaps viewers will get to see some of Kourtney and Scott’s relationship mending on camera.
+Season 13 of Keeping Up with the Kardashians is due to premiere on E! in March, perhaps viewers will get to see some of Kourtney and Scott’s relationship mending on camera.

 Kourtney Kardashian was the first Kardashian to famously allow E! cameras into the delivery room with her when she delivered her first child, Mason.

-Kardashian literally pulled her newborn son out of her as Keeping Up With The Kardashians camera crews caught every moment.
+Kardashian literally pulled her newborn son out of her as Keeping Up with the Kardashians camera crews caught every moment.

 Kardashian was a bit more private with the births of her second and third children, Penelope and Reign.